Repeat after me: Controlling my money helps me control my life.

 I’m not gonna tell you how to budget or claim that it’s fun.
 (And I definitely don’t think budgeting is fun) There are many other books and blogs for that.
 I suggest, The One Week Budget by Tiffany The Budgetnista Aliche and checking out the blog, Inspired Budget for tips on creating and sticking to a budget.
 I’m personally a fan of this great budget planner I found on Amazon.

-Instead I’m gonna tell you the not so obvious reasons why you need a budget.
+Instead, I’m gonna tell you the not-so-obvious reasons why you need a budget.
 The reasons that have absolutely nothing to do with your bottom line and everything to do with the bottom of your heart and depths of your mind.
-Here’s 6 Reasons why creating a budgeting is good for your mental health.
+Here are 6 Reasons why creating a budget is good for your mental health.

 - It eliminates guilt